mbridak/not1mm/README.md

 After editing a contact and before generating a Cabrillo file.
 There is a Misc menu option that will recalculate the multipliers incase an edit had caused a change.

+## Testing Out ESM Currently only in CQ WW CW

+I caved and started working on ESM or Enter Sends Message.
+Currently it is only working in the CQ WW CW.
+To test it out you can go to `FILE -> Configuration Settings`

+Check the mark to Use ESM and tell it which function keys do what.
+The keys will need to have the same function in both Run and S&P modes.
+The function keys will highlight green depending on the state of the input fields.
+The green keys will be sent if you press the Enter key.
+You should use the Space bar to move to another field.

+The contact will be automatically logged once all the needed info is collected and the QRZ (for Run) or Exchange (for S&P) is sent.

 ## Contest specific notes